lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## History and comparative history
-- looking at how various times and places viewed and used representation and participation, especially qualification for participation (families, age, geography, tests, inherited status, etc.)
+- looking at how various times and places viewed and used representation and participation, especially qualifications for participation (families, age, geography, tests, inherited status, etc.)

+## Coordination as Formal Systems
+- ~'game theory' and decisions
+-

 # Bibliography & Resources